rohit--jain/Sound_Sense/README.md

-# Update: A detailed research paper publication is under progress and will be available soon!

 # Human Machine Interaction Beyond Screens

 There have been many recent advances in the field of **Human Machine Interaction (HMI)**, with most solutions for computer output to humans being centered around *Displays* and *Screens* of various sizes and types.